nmshd/documentation/_docs_integrate/delete-identities.md

 An Identity can actively trigger its own process of deletion by executing the [Initiate IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-initiate-identitydeletionprocess.md %}) use case.
 Successful execution leads to the creation of an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) with `"Approved"` as `status`.
-No further approval of the Identity is required.
-Instead, the Identity is immediately in deletion and will be irreversibly deleted from the Backbone once the end of the associated grace period of the IdentityDeletionProcess specified within its `gracePeriodEndsAt` property has been reached.
+The Identity is immediately in deletion and will be irreversibly deleted from the Backbone once the end of the associated grace period of the IdentityDeletionProcess specified within its `gracePeriodEndsAt` property has been reached.
 Within the grace period, the [Cancel IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) use case can be applied by the Identity if it no longer wants to be deleted.
 In this case, the `status` of the IdentityDeletionProcess changes to `"Cancelled"`.
 Trying to cancel an IdentityDeletionProcess that does not have `"Approved"` as `status` causes an error with `error.runtime.identityDeletionProcess.noApprovedIdentityDeletionProcess` as [error code]({% link _docs_integrate/error-codes.md %}) to be thrown.